-To accommodate the addition of channels to MySQL 5.7.6, the
+To accommodate the addition of replication channels to MySQL

-first column of the replication Performance Schema tables is now
+5.7.6, the first column of the replication Performance Schema

-viewed per channel.
-If you are not using a multi-source
+tables to be viewed per channel.
+When you are using multiple

-multi-source replication slave, you can filter the tables per
+replication channels on a slave, you can filter the tables per

 channel to monitor a specific channel.
 Additionally, the